roalcantara/trying-to-suck-less/README.md

 - [Goldilocks And The Three Code Reviews by Vaidehi Joshi](https://www.youtube.com/watch?v=-6EzycFNwzY)
 - [Code Review is an Architectural Necessity - GitHub Universe 2016](https://youtu.be/pJFM321_lAs)
 - [How to Give and Get Better Code Reviews](https://hackernoon.com/how-to-give-and-get-better-code-reviews-e011c3cda55e)

+## 10. Contribute

+- Abide by the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct